 Who should attend

-- An RHCE interested in earning a Red Hat Certificate of Expertise or an RHCDS or RHCA credential
+- An RHCE interested in becoming a Red Hat Certified Specialist or an RHCA

 - Understand that real-world system administration experience is also an important aspect of preparation for the exam.

-- Review exam objectives for the Red Hat Certificate of Expertise in Clustering and Storage Management Exam.
+- Review exam objectives for the Red Hat Certified Specialist in High Availability Clustering exam.

 You should be able to perform the following tasks: